From Risk Sets to Martingales: A Counting-Process Framework for Event-History Learning: From Association to Causal Questions: IV Analysis with Time-to-Event Outcomes

 under the assumption that $\mathbb{E}G=0$ and

-The estimating equation is then given by the empirical version of it, i.e., plug-in sample average of $G$ and consistent estimates of $\int_0^t\lambda_0(t)dt$, $\alpha_1$ and $\alpha_2$, which are the usual Breslow's estimator and Cox's partial likelihood estimator.
-Finally, the asymptotic results are based on Andersen and Gill and empirical process theory \cite{wellner2013weak}.
+The estimating equation is the empirical version of this orthogonality condition: plug in the sample average of \(G\), a Breslow estimator of \(\int_0^t\lambda_0(s)ds\), and Cox partial-likelihood estimates of \(\alpha_1\) and \(\alpha_2\).
+Finally, the asymptotic results are based on Andersen--Gill theory and empirical process arguments \citep{wellner2013weak}.